Characters and situations originally appeared in The Once and Future War by Ges Seger

 Kevin’s face, however, showed he didn’t share everyone else’s mood.
 Bob noticed this and said, “Yes, XO?”

 Kevin finally found the words he was looking for.
-Looking at the ceiling, he asked, “JEDI, are we using current positions for the highlighted stars?”
+Looking at the ceiling, he asked, “PHIDEAUX, are we using current positions for the highlighted stars?”

 “Bingo,” Kevin said with overly-savage triumph.